FreshPrinceofProgramming/freshprinceofprogramming.github.io/_posts/2020-11-28-What-Is-Encryption?.md

 So we've already established that in order for Alice and Bob to communicate securely, both of them need to have the same key in order to lock and unlock the box.
 The problem is that the key needs to also be securely transmitted between both parties.
 How do we solve this?

 Let's imagine now that Bob buys a padlock and key.
 Bob then sends that padlock (unlocked) to Alice, while keeping the key secret to himself.
 Alice receives the padlock and places a copy of her symmetric key in a box.
-She then locks the padlock and sends it back to Bob.
+She then locks the padlock on the box and sends it back to Bob.
 Because only Bob has the key to unlock his padlock, he can open it and receive the symmetric key.
 The two can now exchange messages securely by just using the same key to lock and unlock a box the box in the previous example.

+If you noticed, we didn't really "encrypt" anything.
+All we did was ensure that the symmetric key was able to be exchanged by using asymmetric methods.
+In this example, the padlock Bob had represented a **public key**, meaning that it is known to both parties (and anyone else who needs it), while the actual key to the padlock represented a **private key**, something only Bob knew and had.
+Asymmetric key encryption, also known as **public key cryptography**, uses the idea of a public and private key in order to encrypt and decrypt messages.